 Discover Lake Huron

-Wildly wonderful stretches of pristine coast looking out into the endless blue horizon…welcome to Lake Huron Michigan.
+Wildly wonderful stretches of pristine coast looking out into the endless blue horizon…welcome to Lake Huron.

 As the third-largest inland lake in the world, Lake Huron’s Michigan is shore line is diverse, featuring everything from wide sand beaches with crystal clear water to fierce, wild waves crashing on a rocky coast.

-From Port Huron to Port Austin on Michigan’s Thumb coast up to Tawas and Oscoda all the way to Mackinac and the Les Cheneaux Islands, this is a lake of delightful surprises on every wave.
+From Port Huron to Port Austin on Michigan’s Thumb coast up to Tawas and Oscoda all the way to the Straits of Mackinac and the Les Cheneaux Islands, this is a lake of delightful surprises on every wave.

 Lake Huron: the Sweetwater Sea

-Also known as the Sweetwater Sea, Michigan shares the border of this more-than 9,000 square mile lake with Ontario, Canada.
+Also known as the Sweetwater Sea or “La Mer Douce,” Michigan shares the border of this more-than 9,000 square mile lake with Ontario, Canada.
 Places like the Georgian Bay, Manitoulin Island and the eastern shore of Lake Huron are equally divers and beautiful.

 I grew up playing on the shores of Lake Huron and know all of the secrets of this magical Michigan shoreline.
 Let me share some of my favorite spots to help you make your visit to this special place one of the best trips ever.